Red Sea slave trade: East Africa

-East Africa came to act as a supply source for slaves to the Arabian Peninsula via the Indian Ocean slave trade since at least the Middle Ages.
+Early East Africa ended up being a source for slaves to the Arabian Peninsula via the Indian Ocean slave trade since at least the Middle Ages.
 While the majority of these slaves appear to have been shipped to the Arabian Peninsula via Oman and Muscat rather than via the Red Sea, the Red Sea was also a route for the slave trade between East Africa and the Arabian Peninsula.
 It also acted as a route for slaves to Egypt.

 In the 12th century, Muhammad al-Idrisi trafficked African children from present day Kenya to Arabia.

 The slave trade had two major routes to Hejaz.
 African slaves were trafficked from primarily South Sudan and Ethiopia.
 Primarily children and young women were bought or given as tribute by their parents to Ethiopian chiefs, who sold them to slave traders.
 The parents were told that their children were going to be given a better life as slaves in Arabia.
 The slaves were delivered to Arabian slave traders by the coast and shipped across the Red Sea to Jeddah.

 Eunuchs, female concubines and male laborers were the occupations of slaves sent from Ethiopia to Jidda and other parts of Hejaz.
 The southwest and southern parts of Ethiopia supplied most of the girls being exported by Ethiopian slave traders to India and Arabia.
 Female and male slaves from Ethiopia made up the main supply of slaves to India and the Middle East.

 Egypt and Hejaz were also the recipients of Indian women trafficked via Aden and Goa.

 Since Britain banned the slave trade in its colonies, 19th century British ruled Aden was no longer a recipient of slaves and the slaves sent from Ethiopia to Arabia were shipped to Hejaz instead.